Astroua/TurbuStat/docs/tutorials/statistics/pspec_example.rst

 The fit has not changed significantly, but may in certain cases.

 If strong emission continues to the edge of the map (and the map does not have periodic boundaries), ringing in the FFT can introduce a cross pattern in the 2D power-spectrum.
-This effect and the use of apodizing kernels to taper the data is covered :ref:`here <apodkernspspec_tutorial>`.
+This effect and the use of apodizing kernels to taper the data is covered :ref:`here <apodkerns>`.

 Most observational data will be smoothed over the beam size, which will steepen the power spectrum on small scales.
 To account for this, the 2D power spectrum can be divided by the beam response.
 This is demonstrated :ref:`here <correcting_for_beam>` for spatial power-spectra.